Best Canary Island to visit for a dreamy escape

-Find out which Canary Island suits you best!
+Find out which is the best Canary Island for you!

-The Canary archipelago is an increasingly popular tourist destination consisting of 8 main islands.
+The Canary archipelago is an increasingly popular tourist destination, with 8 main islands to choose from, each one offering something different.
 Now, you’re probably wondering which one suits you best, right?
-Don't worry!
+Don't worry, we've got you covered!

 Infinite golden dunes in Maspalomas, Gran Canaria, Spain